wasi-master/pypi-command-line/docs/index.md

 # Welcome to pypi-command-line documentation

-`pypi-command-line` is a A powerful command line interface for [pypi.org](https://pypi.org "The Python Package Index (PyPI) is a repository of software for the Python programming language.")
+`pypi-command-line` is a powerful command line interface for [pypi.org](https://pypi.org "The Python Package Index (PyPI) is a repository of software for the Python programming language.")

 ## What is this?